marcrowProject/Bramble/README.md

 # :seedling: Bramble a new hacking Open source suite.
 ## :scroll: Summary
- Bramble software is designed for bramble project.
+ Bramble software has been designed for the bramble project.
 It incorporates many features of pentesting and IT Security.
 It's easy to use and completely editable.
-It allows beginners to learn hacking and for the others gives a customisable plug and play hacking tools so you can add your own code quickly.
+It allows beginners to learn hacking and gives more experienced users a customisable plug and play hacking tools so they can add their own code quickly.

 ## :clubs: Contribute
- Bramble is an open source project so you can contribute !
+ Bramble is an open source project to which you can contribute !
 If you develop some features, don't be shy and share it with us.
-We will work together in order to implement it in Bramble.
+We will work together in order to implement it in the platform.

 ## :mag: How it works
  Bramble is based mainly on C++.
 But you can adding easily some code using another language.
-If you dislike C++ (you make a mistake ^^) it doesn't really matter because i give some templates to help you and to save your time.
+If you don't like C++ (that would be a mistake ^^) it doesn't really matter because i offer some templates to help you and to save your time.
-I try to put lot of comments in my code and i add some links to online classes/articles to have a better understanding of how the code works.
+I try to put lots of comments in my code and i add some links to online classes/articles to have a better understanding of how the code works.
 Finally for each features i wrote a help file to give you informations about how to use it step by step.